 When doing manual testing, you will undoubtedly end up with countless tabs open in Burp Repeater.
 While at the time these might make sense to you, down the road you may have no clue what the heck you were trying to do the week before, or even yesterday.
 A little know fact is that you can actually rename these tabs.
 By clicking on the number, you can actually start typing in a new name.
 This will help you organize your tabs in relation to what you were trying to do.

-This last few tips were learned form a good DerbyCon talk given by Tim Tomes.
+These last few tips were learned from a good DerbyCon talk given by Tim Tomes.